Pixidos/gpwebpay-core-doc/src/configuration.rst

 The `responseUrl` attribute
 ---------------------------
-Possible values: absolute URL to your site where GPWebPay sends a response
+:Possible values: absolute URL to your site where GPWebPay sends a response

-Type: `string`
+:Type: ``string``

 It is optional in config.
 You can set up url for each request in Operation object.

-By GPWebPay is recommendation does not use url which has parameters (after '?') because they may drop it for *"security reason"*.
+.. warning:: GPWebPay is recommendation does not use url which has parameters (after '?')
+	because they may drop it for *"security reason"*.

 .. _configuration.example: